-There’s really only one reason someone would want to choose from beds for sale by going to a store instead of buying beds for sale online, and it’s psychological.
+There’s really only one reason someone would want to start buying beds by going to a store, instead of buying beds for sale online, and it’s psychological.

 But studies show that deciding on a bed by laying on it as a test serves no purpose.